laurent22/joplin/packages/generator-joplin/README.md

 ## Updating the plugin framework

-To update the plugin framework, run `npm install -g generator-joplin && yo joplin --update`
+To update the plugin framework, run `npm run update`.

-Keep in mind that doing so will overwrite all the framework-related files **outside of the "src/" directory** (your source code will not be touched).
-So if you have modified any of the framework-related files, such as package.json or .gitignore, make sure your code is under version control so that you can check the diff and re-apply your changes.
+In general this command tries to do the right thing - in particular it's going to merge the changes in package.json and .gitignore instead of overwriting.
+It will also leave "/src" as well as README.md untouched.

-For that reason, it's generally best not to change any of the framework files or to do so in a way that minimises the number of changes.
-For example, if you want to modify the Webpack config, create a new separate JavaScript file and include it in webpack.config.js.
+The file that may cause problem is "webpack.config.js" because it's going to be overwritten.
+For that reason, if you want to change it, consider creating a separate JavaScript file and include it in webpack.config.js.
 That way, when you update, you only have to restore the line that include your file.

 ## Content scripts